 Tailgating, sudden braking, and overtaking on the inside are all examples of driving carelessly.
 Not only can dangerous driving cause serious accidents but you could face a large fine and even a prison sentence if you are found guilty of such behaviour.
 Keep your distance from the car in front and abide by the Highway Code to avoid causing a collision.

 Bad weather conditions are blamed for many car collisions in the UK every year.
 Heavy rain, snow, and even direct sunlight can make it harder for you to see, while sleet and wet roads can cause the car to lose its grip.
 When driving in poor weather conditions, it’s important to reduce your speed and increase the distance between you and the car in front.
 Also avoid making sudden manoeuvres.

 Did you know that car collisions caused by tiredness are 50% more likely to result in death or serious injury, according to ROSPA?
 That’s because fatigue reduces reaction time and alertness, meaning that the driver is less able to brake or swerve in time to avoid a collision.
 If you are feeling tired, pull over at a rest stop or take a short nap in a safe place to avoid causing a serious accident.

 Unfortunately, people are injured in car collisions as a result of speeding, distraction, dangerous driving, bad weather conditions and tiredness.
 However, by driving within the speed limit, concentrating on the road, keeping your distance from the car in front and taking extra care when driving in bad weather conditions, you can reduce your risk of injuring yourself or others on the road.

-Thompsons Solicitors is one of the UK’s leading personal injury law firm, they sponsored this post.
+Thompsons Solicitors is one of the UK’s leading personal injury law firm.
 We are 100 per cent committed to representing the injured, never the insurance company.
 Our specialist team has secured compensation for tens of thousands of clients who have made a car accident claim.